Design Thinking in creating a business concept

 Dates

-Online consultations once a week.
-Dates will be given during the kick-off meeting with students (online-live session): 15 October, 2024, at 17:00 (CEST).
+Dates will be given during the kick-off meeting with students – October 28, 2025 at 5pm (CET).

 Accreditation